Cubs vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Justin Steele gets the start for the Chicago Cubs on Saturday at Wrigley Field against Gunnar Henderson and the Baltimore Orioles.
-First pitch is at 2:20 PM ET.
+Dean Kremer starts for the Baltimore Orioles on Sunday at Wrigley Field against Christopher Morel and the Chicago Cubs.
+First pitch is at 1:05 PM ET for the final game of a three-game series.

-The Orioles are listed as +105 moneyline underdogs in this matchup against the favored Cubs (-125).
-The over/under is 8 runs for the contest (with +100 odds to go over and -120 odds on the under).
+The Cubs are -105 moneyline underdogs for this matchup against the favored Orioles (-115).
+The over/under is 8.5 runs for the contest.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.